Pete Astudillo: 1981–1988: Early life and career beginnings

 Pedro Astudillo was born on December 1, 1963, at the Las Palmas ranch in Laredo, Texas.
-His parents, Pedro and Paz Astudillo, are Mexican immigrants from Guerrero, and arrived in the United States in 1962.
-Astudillo worked alongside his parents and siblings on farms in Idaho, Colorado, Wyoming, and Montana, thinning beets and potatoes, until he was 13 years old.
-He described working in the fields as demanding but rewarding for the strong familial bonds.
+His parents, Pedro and Paz Astudillo, were Mexican immigrants from Guerrero, and arrived in the United States in 1962.
+Until he was 13 years old, Astudillo worked alongside his family on farms thinning beets and potatoes.
+He described working in the fields as demanding but rewarding.
 Astudillo worked as a dishwasher and later a cook at his family's restaurant.
 Singing in his church choir gave Astudillo an outlet, although he initially felt shy about it.
 Astudillo found himself drawn to music class.
 At the age of nine or ten, Astudillo began writing love poems and songs to express himself.
 Astudillo acknowledged that it was never a planned endeavor to become a singer, but rather a surprise discovery.
 He initially began singing on a whim, without any preconceived notions of pursuing it as a career.
-As he delved deeper into the craft, Astudillo found himself enamored with singing and composing lyrics.
-Astudillo was raised in an economically disadvantaged neighborhood but remained resolute in his pursuit of a musical career.
+As he continued writing, Astudillo found himself enamored with singing and composing lyrics.
+Astudillo remained hopeful of a music career despite his lack of funds.

 Astudillo graduated from Laredo Nixon High School in 1982.
-In 1984, after spending a few years at Laredo College, he opened a restaurant with his brother in Loveland, Colorado.
-Despite this business venture, Astudillo harbored a passion for music and was determined to pursue a music career.
-He reapplied for college, majoring in accounting and attending vocal classes, and worked at his father's restaurant in Laredo.
-In 1985, Astudillo revealed his aspirations to his family, who were surprised as he had not previously disclosed his passion for music to them.
+In 1984, after spending a few years at Laredo College, he quit college to open a restaurant with his brother in Loveland, Colorado.
+He later reapplied to college after moving back to Laredo.
 Astudillo met Joe Ojeda through a mutual friend, who was seeking a lead singer.
-They formed Los Bad Boyz, making their debut at Astudillo's brother, Rogelio Astudillo's, catering business's reception hall.
+They formed Los Bad Boyz, making their debut at the catering business of Astudillo's brother, Rogelio.
 Rogelio often recommended Los Bad Boyz to patrons who were unable to afford live music.
 Los Bad Boyz faced challenges securing larger gigs and rejection from promoters, even after offering to perform for free.
-Astudillo attributed this to their relative obscurity and the skepticism surrounding the potential of a two-person band.
+Astudillo attributed this to their relative obscurity and the skepticism surrounding a two-person band.